ngdeconf/ng-de.org/cfp/index.md

   </div>
 </div>

-- The talk shouldn’t be longer than 30 minutes.
+- The talk should fit into 30 minutes.
 - We do no Q&A. But if you want to have one, it should not exceed your 30 minutes.
 - The talk must be in English.
 - We run a single track for both days.